punkeca/Quick_Scripts/README.md

 ECOP04 - EMBEDDED SYSTEMS (2021)

 - Exploding Safe: The PQDB will work to simulate a safe - if you get your password wrong 3 times you'll face eminent explosion!

+ECOM11A - DISCREET MATH LAB (2022)

+- Record Database: A record database implemented in Haskell, all with IO functions.
+Include new discs, erase, research and display them by age.